Graphic design for responsive sites

 In addition, these days there are so many more technologies to choose from than your humble BMPs, JPGs, GIFs and PNGs.
 But what should you choose?
 This really depends on what target devices you have to support, how complex the graphics need to be, and how much interactivity your graphics require.

-In general, you will use mostly the same graphical assets for different layouts in a responsive design, but you may well include slightly different ones dependant on context.
-For example, if your desktop layout includes a large header graphic and several programmatic graphics (e.g. CSS3 drop shadows and gradients), you may want to simplify or remove certain assets for the site's mobile layout, or even provide smaller assets to suit the smaller screen better.
+In general, you will use mostly the same graphical assets for different layouts in a responsive design, but you may well include slightly different ones dependent on context.
+For example, if your desktop layout includes a large header graphic and several programmatic graphics (e.g. CSS drop shadows and gradients), you may want to simplify or remove certain assets for the site's mobile layout, or even provide smaller assets to suit the smaller screen better.
 This is because in general mobile devices will have less processing power and bandwidth available, so you want to reduce the processing and downloads.
 In addition, mobile devices have smaller screen sizes, so it makes sense to reduce visual clutter on a mobile layout.

-CSS media queries allow us to serve different CSS rules dependant on viewport dimensions, and you should consider using mobile first media queries where possible.
+CSS media queries allow us to serve different CSS rules dependent on viewport dimensions, and you should consider using mobile first media queries where possible.
 This means that the default layout before any media queries are encountered in the CSS is the small screen/mobile layout, not the wide screen/desktop layout.
 So when the page is loaded on a mobile device, the mobile will only download the mobile assets, and not the desktop resource assets.

 <img>s responsive is not as easy, as there is currently no native mechanism to serve different HTML images depending on context.
 There are a number of workarounds, but none of them are perfect right now.
 For an overview of what's available, read Choosing a responsive image solution.